rudymartinb2/myjsunit/README.md

 ```

+2. create individual files for each Unit Test Cases:
-2. Import the `Test` class from `myjsunit` to create test cases.
+* Import the `Test` class from `myjsunit` to create test cases.
-Extend the `Test` class and implement your test methods using descriptive names.
-All methods must start with the word "test" (lowercase) in order to be run.
+* Extend the `Test` class and implement your test methods using descriptive names.
+* All methods must start with the word "test" (lowercase) in order to be run.
-Use the provided assertion methods such as `assertTrue`, `assertFalse`, `assertEquals`, etc., to validate your test conditions.
+* Use the provided assertion methods such as `assertTrue`, `assertFalse`, `assertEquals`, etc., to validate your test conditions.
-Use this.done() to indicate when no more assertions are left to be done for this particular test method.
+* Use this.done() to indicate when no more assertions are left to be done for this particular test method.
 This is important in the case of promises when evaluating inside a callback.

 Example: